Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 1.1 Multi-Species Appeal

-• Trout: Attracted to the flash and wobble of small spoons mimicking minnows.
+• Trout: Drawn to the flash and wobble of small spoons that mimic minnows.

-• Smallmouth Bass & Panfish: React to rapid metal flashes in riffles and runs.
+• Smallmouth Bass & Panfish: Responsive to the metallic flashes in riffles and runs.

-• Salmon & Steelhead: Heavier spoons can reach deeper holding lies on bigger rivers.
+• Salmon & Steelhead: Heavier spoons can effectively reach deeper sections in larger rivers.

 1.2 Cost Efficiency